-A glimpse at the 2D histogram in the ${\bar \psi} \psi-S$ plane as well as at the 1D histogram in ${\bar \psi} \psi$ reveal two phases in the small quark mass regime while only one at the large mass regime which manifest as two and one peaks respectively.
+A glimpse at the 2D histogram in the ${\bar \psi} \psi-S$ plane as well as at the 1D histogram in ${\bar \psi} \psi$ reveal two phases in the small quark mass regime while only one at the large mass regime which manifests as two and one peaks respectively.
 The double peaks signal the occurrence of a first order phase transition.
 To determine the quark mass dependence of the double peaks the authors turned to the phase diagram $\langle {\bar \psi} \psi \rangle$ in the $m_l$-$\beta$ plane.
-This enabled them to demonstrate evidence that the first order region ends in a second order end point at about $m_l^c \simeq 0.0045$.
+This enabled them to demonstrate evidence that the first order region ends in a second order endpoint at about $m_l^c \simeq 0.0045$.
 As the gap between the peaks at low and high values $\beta$ becomes smaller, larger lattices will be needed to resolve these two peaks and establish a gap between them.
-To locate the end point the authors used another ML based approach called the EOS-meter.
+To locate the endpoint the authors used another ML based approach called the EOS-meter.

 According to the Equation-of-State (EOS) meter, one can use convolutional neural network model to create density plots~\cite{Pang:2016vdc}.
-The authors used a recent approach call the transformer model~\cite{vaswani2017attention}, which is solely based on attention mechanisms and has been shown to outperform convolutional neural networks in translation tasks.
-The density plots revealed, at the smallest masses, a two peak behaviour with a clear gap which is characterized as ``first-order'' while in the largests masses one peak behaviour has been spootted characterized as ``crossover''. ``Firstorderness'' and ``crossoverness'' were implemented as categories in one-hot-encoding.
+The authors used a recent approach called the transformer model~\cite{vaswani2017attention}, which is solely based on attention mechanisms and has been shown to outperform convolutional neural networks in translation tasks.
+The density plots revealed, at the smallest masses, a two peak behavior with a clear gap which is characterized as ``first-order'' while in the largest masses one peak behavior has been spotted characterized as ``crossover''. ``Firstorderness'' and ``crossoverness'' were implemented as categories in one-hot-encoding.
 The resulting EOS-meter shows that the critical masses marking the borders between first order and crossover regions, extracted via logistic fits to the ``firstorderness'', indicate a critical mass at $m_c \simeq 0.005(1)$.

-As a further investigation, one should move to the extraction of the phase diagram of QCD with $N_f$ flavours in the continuum.
-To this purpose one should use larger values of $N_t$.
-One can also extend the set of interpolating parameters to $(N_f, N_s, N_t, m_l, \beta)$, however this would require a large amount of training data.
+As a further investigation, one should move to the extraction of the phase diagram of QCD with $N_f$ flavors in the continuum.
+For this purpose, one should use larger values of $N_t$.
+One can also extend the set of interpolating parameters to $(N_f, N_s, N_t, m_l, \beta)$, however, this would require a large amount of training data.